Skip to content

 DAG.list_all()

-Download a DAG locally
+Downloading a DAG

 dag = DAG(name="companies").load_default()